Jal (band): Formation (2001–2003)

 Soon afterwards, the band started to gain popularity in Lahore's underground music scene and gained a large following due to the success of their song "Aadat".
-The band then went on to release the music video for the song, directed by Umer Anwar, through ARY Digital and The Musik, in December 2003.
+The band then went on to release the music video for the song, directed by Umer Anwar, through INDUS MUSIC ARY Digital and The Musik, in December 2003.
 The video was soon rated as the fourth best video of the year 2003 by ARY The Muzik, within days of its release.

 However, by the end of December 2003, Atif parted ways with the band due to musical differences with lead guitarist, Goher Mumtaz, to pursue a career as a solo artist.
 This led Goher to recruit musicians, Farhan Saeed on vocals and Aamir Tufail on bass guitar.
 Farhan was suggested by Sultan Raja, bassist of Call, who introduced him to Goher and thus joining the band as its vocalist.
 By this time the band, with a new line-up, re-did the song "Aadat" as its video was already being aired on local music channels with the former lead vocalist, Atif Aslam's, voice.